Feds bump up value of post-CERB benefits

 OTTAWA — The Liberals are proposing to increase the value of benefits for unemployed workers to $500 a week under newly tabled legislation that lands days before aid runs out for millions.

-The proposal still needs parliamentary approval, but would bring the value of payments to the same level as under the soon-to-disappear Canada Emergency Response Benefit.
+It follows a demand from the New Democratic Party, whose leader Jagmeet Singh condemned the Liberals for planning to reduce benefits to $400 a week.

-The same floor would be placed on employment insurance benefits for those eligible for the program, matching a demand from the federal New Democrats to not cut the value of benefits.
+The proposal still needs parliamentary approval, but would bring the value of payments to the same level as under the soon-to-disappear Canada Emergency Response Benefit, or CERB.

-The Liberals first unveiled the package of three benefits and an expanded employment insurance program in August, days after Parliament was prorogued.
+The same $500-a-week floor would be placed under employment insurance benefits for those eligible for the program.

-At the time, the floor on benefits was set at $400 per week for those out of work.
+The Liberals first unveiled a package of three benefits and an expanded employment insurance program to replace the CERB in August, days after Parliament was prorogued.

 The country's finance and employment ministers downplayed any political calculations in the language of the bill introduced in the House of Commons on Thursday, which requires some opposition support for it to become law.